TL;DR

 - $5/month, iOS and Android

-- Free tier with premium AI features at $9/month
+- Free tier with premium features at $9/month

 - iOS and Android